sleeyax/flare-floss/floss/qs/db/data/gp/readme.md

 Hash databases:

-  - xxa-hashes.bin: strings seen more than 100 times in 100,000 files uploaded to VirusTotal on May 1, 2023.
+  - xaa-hashes.bin: strings seen more than 100 times in 100,000 files uploaded to VirusTotal on May 1, 2023.
 There's probably a substantial bias in this collection.
 See issue #722 for the history.
+  - yaa-hashes.bin: strings seen more than 100 times in 100,000 files uploaded to VirusTotal between May 18 and 24, 2023.
+The samples are randomly selected from more than 3 million total candidates in this time range.
+There's probably less bias in this collection (I hope).
+Also see issue #722 for the history.